Homelessness in Seattle: Measuring the growth of homelessness

-Since 2017, the King County government with the help of many local organizations has organized the Point-In-Time Count of the number of people sleeping without adequate shelter in Seattle (~70%) and the rest of King County.
-From 1980 until 2016, the Seattle/King County Coalition on Homelessness(SKCCH) organized an Annual One Night Count of homeless people in ever expanding areas of Seattle and King County.
-Since 2006, counts have occurred on one night of the last ten days of January as specified by the US Department of Housing and Urban Development(HUD).
+Since 2017, the King County government with the help of many local organizations has organized the Point-In-Time Count of the number of people sleeping without adequate shelter in Seattle (around 70%) and the rest of King County.
+From 1980 until 2016, the Seattle/King County Coalition on Homelessness (SKCCH) organized an Annual One Night Count of homeless people in ever-expanding areas of Seattle and King County.
+Since 2006, counts have occurred on one night of the last ten days of January as specified by the US Department of Housing and Urban Development (HUD).
 Recent street counts have involved over 1000 volunteers counting people sleeping outside, in a tent, in an abandoned building or in a vehicle (see Unsheltered in the table below).
 Due to the pandemic, the 2021 street count was cancelled.
 The counts are not precisely comparable because of changes in the area covered, the time of year, the weather conditions during the count and other factors over the years.
 When the original reports are missing and surviving records are inconsistent, one count and both citations are recorded in the table.
 On the same day as the street count, emergency and transitional housing shelters are surveyed to determine how many homeless people are sheltering there.
 The homeless total includes the unsheltered street count plus those in emergency and transitional shelter (see Total in the table below).
 From 2006 to 2020, King County population growth averaged 1.7% per year while homelessness grew twice as fast at 3.5% per year and unsheltered homelessness exploded nearly eight times as fast at 13.4% per year.

-The Total and Unsheltered Homeless counts since 2006 when HUD compliant January counts began:
+The total and unsheltered homeless counts since 2006 when HUD compliant January counts began: